Jumai01/alx-system_engineering-devops/0x00-shell_basics/README.md

-ls -al "Used for listing directory content and hidden files n a long format" file "Used for printing file type" ln -s "Used for creating symbolic link"
+ls -al "Used for listing directory content and hidden files n a long format" file "Used for printing file type" ln -s "Used for creating symbolic link" cp -u *.file name "Used for copying multiple files"